Please enter your username and password here:Forgot Password?

 Costa Rica is located in Central America between Nicaragua and Panama and is bordered by the Pacific Ocean and the Caribbean Sea.
 The country measures just over 51,000 square kilometers.
 The time zone is GMT minus 6 hours (US Central Time).

-The climate is sub-tropical; average temperature in the Central Valley is 22 degrees C, and on the coast it varies between 20 and 30 degrees.
+The climate is sub-tropical; average temperature in the Central Valley is 22 degrees C (72 degrees F), and on the coast it varies between 20 and 30 degrees.
 December to April is the dry season; May to November is rainy.

 Costa Rica became independent from Spain in 1821 and has been relatively stable.
 Following a short civil war in 1948 the country abolished its army and passed a new, quite liberal constitution, which remains in force.

-The population stands at just under 4.7 million (July 2013 est.) and is overwhelmingly white or mestizo.
+In July 2015, the population was an estimated 4.8 and is overwhelmingly white or mestizo.
 As in all former Spanish colonies the official language is Spanish, the population is largely Roman Catholic and the culture is Hispanic.
 However, English is widely spoken within the business community.

 Costa Rica has a democratic government and is both politically and economically stable.
-Elections in February 2010 resulted in a landslide victory for Laura Chinchilla, the country's first female president.
-Chinchilla vowed to continue her predecessor's pro-business policies.
+Elections in February 2014 resulted in a landslide victory for Luis Guillermo Solis Rivera, who won almost 78 percent of the vote.
+Solis vowed to tackle corruption and inequality, including through an overhaul of the tax system.

-The introduction of a free trade zone fiscal regime resulted in a major national economic transformation, with non-traditional goods now accounting for 68% of exports and agriculture representing only 17% of GDP.
+The introduction of a free trade zone fiscal regime resulted in a major national economic transformation, with non-traditional goods now accounting for 68 percent of exports and agriculture representing only 17 percent of GDP.

 The currency is the colon (CRC), divided into 100 cents.
-Costa Rica is not a member of any monetary union, and in recent times the colon has tended to depreciate against the dollar by about 10% annually.
-At the time of writing, USD1 was worth just under CRC490.
+Costa Rica is not a member of any monetary union, and in recent times the colon has tended to depreciate against the dollar by about 10 percent annually.
+At the time of writing, USD1 was worth just under CRC520.

 In 2004 Costa Rica concluded negotiations to participate in the US-Central American Free Trade Agreement (CAFTA), although final implementation was delayed by legal problems until 2008.
 Nonetheless, since the implementation of CAFTA, foreign direct investment in key sectors such as insurance and telecommunications, recently opened to private investors, has increased.